 heard.
 I have lost touch with him shortly afterwards.
 Once we no longer

 had our band in common, there didn't seem to be any reason to call or meet,

-and before I knew it, years had passed since we last spoke to each other.
+and before I knew it, decades had passed since we last spoke to each other.